5 Steps to Start Researching with PowerNotes

 Step 1: Install PowerNotes and create your account

-Install the PowerNotes Chrome extension, then follow the prompts from the extension to create your account.
+Install the PowerNotes Chrome extension or Firefox extension, then follow the prompts from the extension to create your account.
 If you are a student, remember to sign up with your school email address in case your school pays for premium access.

 When you create an account, we will send a verification email to the address you used to sign up.
 Just click on the verification link in that email and you will be all set.
 If you didn't get an email, be sure to check your spam folder.

 Navigate to a relevant website or pdf, then: